andrew-cotter/ab_testing/ab_testing_example.md

 summary table shows that large markets see, on average, about 60% more in sales when compared to medium markets.

-Next, we need to establish that promotion campaigns are unequally distributed across the different market sizes in order to deem market size a confound.
-Since we have such differences in the number of observations per market, I will use a proportion table to produce the point estimates, and I will use the chi-square test to check for equality across the different cells of the table (of counts).
+Next, we need to see if the promotion campaigns are unequally distributed across the different market sizes.

 ``` r
 #Proportion table for percentage of market sizes per promotion type